folmert/parallax_bg/README.md

   - no jQuery
   - no need of adding new code to your project
   - only 1 file
-  - support for multiple parallax elements (on the same page, but only if one at a time is visible in viewport)
+  - support for multiple parallax elements on the same page (but only if one at a time is visible in viewport)

 ### How to use